 Among Berklee College of Music grads, the financial services industry is a commonly chosen career field.
 The average salary for a grad from Berklee College of Music is approximately $87K.

 Graduates of Berklee College of Music seem to enjoy living in Boston, and one in three grads wind up living and working there after graduation.
 Berklee College of Music grads also flock to Boston, Mass., which is home to salaries significantly above average (median pay is $96K).
 Though Los Angeles, Calif. takes the cake for lowest pay among Berklee College of Music grads (the median salary is $76K there), it remains a common destination for former students.

 Financial compensation is highest for Berklee College of Music grads with a Bachelor's Degree (average earnings climb to about $84K per year).
 A B.A. in Bachelor of Arts (BA) commands less pay, and these degree-holders face median pay of around $83K.

 Berklee College of Music grads with Project Management experience garner salaries that are 0 percent more than other grads' salaries.
 Project Management is a common skill among Berklee College of Music alumni — more than a third of grads mention using it at work.

 Benefits and Perks

-The larger part of grads do get paid time off for vacation, but only about two-fifths of alumni get paid sick time.
-The vast majority of former students set aside retirement funds in an employer-sponsored 401(k).
-Benefits are rather generous for graduates of this school; almost all former students are rewarded with health insurance and a fair number of graduates report dental coverage, too.
-Alumni of Berklee College of Music also take in a casual working environment, free drinks, life insurance, and a company-subsidized cell phone.
+A majority of grads earn paid vacation and paid sick time.
+Benefits are rather generous for graduates of this school; nearly all alumni are rewarded with health insurance and a strong majority of respondents report dental coverage, too.
+Nearly all graduates allocate some part of their earnings to a company-sponsored 401(k) savings plan.
+Berklee College of Music graduates also take advantage of a casual working environment, life insurance, a company-subsidized cell phone, and free drinks.